codenamesid/rick_and_morty/README.md

 - Espresso test were ignored for the same reason

 ## Note
-- `skandh078` , `codenamesid` are my github id's. one is from work, one is personal , as my Android studio is configured with work git id.
+- `skandh078` , `codenamesid` are my github id's.
+One is from work, one is personal.
+As my Android studio is configured with work git id.
+I reliazed after commiting the code to repo :-(